Utkarshshukla4/email_phish_detector/README.md

 ## What This Does

-Analyzes the content, sender address, and embedded links in incoming emails.
+-Analyzes the content, sender address, and embedded links in incoming emails.

-Uses NLP and machine learning to identify suspicious words, tone, or phishing intent.
+-Uses NLP and machine learning to identify suspicious words, tone, or phishing intent.

-Alerts the user before they open or click on malicious content.
+-Alerts the user before they open or click on malicious content.

-Protects organizations from phishing and email-based attacks.
+-Protects organizations from phishing and email-based attacks.

 ##  Architecture